char/lustre/README.md

 - Writing templates using [Jinja](https://jinja.palletsprojects.com/).
 - Accessing the database via encode's [`orm` module](https://github.com/encode/orm).

+Check out [the microblog example](./examples/microblogging/) to see how an application built with Lustre might work.

 ## Database Backends

 Since we use encode's [`databases` module](https://www.encode.io/databases/), we support several database backends, but you will need to install the backing package separately: